DOI-USGS/gems-tools-pro/README.md

 > * Validates and checks an existing topology if it exists; recognizes exceptions
 > * Checks standalone metadata file as required for submission to NGMDB
 > * Accepts multiple pipe-delimited (|) source ids in all fields ending in `SourceID`
-> * Validates OGC geopackages with multiple `MapUnitPolys` and `ContactsAndFaults` pairs (use name variations) to accommodate lack of feature datasets
+> * Validates OGC GeoPackages with multiple `MapUnitPolys` and `ContactsAndFaults` pairs (use name variations) to accommodate lack of feature datasets

 # GeMS Tools for ArcGIS Pro